TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GettingStarted.rst

    Before you start, we recommend that you read :ref:`basic-principles` to familiarize yourself with the structure and :ref:`reStructuredText & Sphinx Introduction <writing-rest-introduction>`.
-   Additionally, keep the :ref:`cheat-sheet` handy to look up the syntax.
+   Additionally, keep the :ref:`rest-cheat-sheet` handy to look up the syntax.

 Find your task here and start reading: